 Dr. Chiu performs capsular contracture in an accredited facility on an outpatient basis.
-The procedure is done with the patient under general anesthesia and takes about two hours to complete, depending on the severity of the capsular contracture.
-After taking your preferences and needs for correction into mind, Dr. Chiu will perform one of two techniques.
+The procedure requires to put the patient under with general anesthesia.
+Surgery takes about two hours to complete, depending on the severity of the capsular contracture.
+After taking your preferences and needs for correction into mind, Dr. Chiu will then perform one of two techniques.

 This technique works best for implants placed above the breast muscle that are not ruptured or leaking.
-An incision is made in the breast and the capsule is opened, allowing it to expand.
+The surgeon makes an incision in the breast and opens the capsule allowing it to expand.
 This results in more space for the implant and relieves the stiffness of the breast.

-This method is performed when the implant is silicone gel and has shown signs of previous trauma.
-An incision is made and the scar tissue is removed.
-A brand new implant may then inserted be into the breast.
+A surgeon may recommend this method when the implant is silicone gel and has shown signs of previous trauma.
+The surgeon makes an incision and removes the scar tissue.
+They can then insert a brand new implant into the breast

 * Replacing the breast implant may provide better long-term results.

 Once the procedure is complete, the breast area will be wrapped with a specialized surgical bra to reduce swelling and bruising.
-Drains may also be placed in the breast to remove any excess fluid that may be apparent after surgery.
-Dr. Chiu will prescribe medication to ease any pain or discomfort that you experience over the next few days.
+The doctor may also use drains in the breast to remove any excess fluid that may be apparent after surgery.
+Dr. Chiu will then prescribe medication to ease any pain or discomfort that you experience over the next few days.
 Most patients feel that they can return to work approximately one week after surgery.
-However, any strenuous exercise or activity should be avoided for at least four weeks following surgery.
+However, patients should avoid any strenuous exercise or activity for at least four weeks following surgery.

-Patients are typically very satisfied with the outcome of their procedure and are excited that they can move forward with their lives without this embarrassing condition.
+Patients typically love the outcome of their procedure and are happy to move forward with their lives without this condition.
 They feel confident knowing that their breasts look and feel more natural.
 To ensure the results of capsular contracture correction are long lasting, it is important that you choose a surgeon who is board certified and experienced in performing this type of surgery.